Obstructions

 The project developed through workshops, studio experiments, discussion groups and presentations, which I recorded on my Process Blog.

-what we understand about the term ‘public realm’ and homed in on the presence and visual language of prohibitive objects and people, rather than written signs, in our urban landscape.
+It interrogated what we understand about the term ‘public realm’ and homed in on the presence and visual language of prohibitive objects and people, rather than written signs, in our urban landscape.
 This culminated in the dissertation publication Obstructions and short film Obstructions of King’s Cross.

 Obstructions proposes that public space can be divided into categories and sub-categories, and it examines the level of ‘transaction’ within each as well as the presence of obstructions.